Paulogcd/portfolio_tutorial/README.md

 # Research student portfolio tutorial

 Welcome to this GitHub repository !
+It is the repository of a quarto markdown project available online.
 Its aim is to provide a guide to building quickly a simple portfolio for research students.
 For now, it covers mainly the solution offered by [Quarto](https://quarto.org).

 Feel free to contact me for further questions and to report eventual problems with the code !